openbmc/phosphor-power/phosphor-power-sequencer/docs/config_file/rail.md

 ## Description

-A voltage rail that is enabled or monitored by the power sequencer device.
+A voltage rail that is enabled or monitored by a power sequencer device.

 The "check_status_vout", "compare_voltage_to_limit", and "gpio" properties
 specify how to obtain the pgood status of the rail.
 You can specify more than